Ashwin901/Todo_Calendar/README.md

 ![delete_task_gif](https://user-images.githubusercontent.com/56069189/82361512-8f31db00-9a28-11ea-98ed-ac095cc176d6.gif)

+The WelcomeScreen class which is the screen seen by the user is in welcome_screen.dart file

 This  app has a Bloc pattern.The Bloc logic implementation is in the bloc.dart file.

 The events to pass to the bloc.dart file is in the event.dart file.The state to accept from the bloc file is in the state.dart file.